History of ferrets

 Ferret history is a mysterious history

 There are at least 3 theories about ferret’s ancestors.
 One says that they came from Western or Eastern European polecat.
-Eastern European polecat aka Steppe polecat and Eastern European polecat aka Mustela putorious furo are most similar to ferrets.
+Western European polecat aka Steppe polecat and Eastern European polecat aka Mustela putorious furo are most similar to ferrets.
 Mustela putorious furo is a Latin name for ferrets.
 Mustela refers to a mouse hunting animal, putorious ruffly translates as the bad smell or smelly.
 Furo stands for a word thief.
 When you combine that you get smelly mouse hunter thief aka ferret. 😀

 Another possibility is that ferrets came from Nothern Africa with Roman and Norman invasions.
 There aren’t much evidence of their bones in the history of ferrets so it is hard to determine where are they from with 100% certainty.
 The most unlikely theory is that they came from Black-footed ferret which is native to North America.
 This theory is the most unlikely because the physical structure of ferret is more similar to European polecat than to Black Footed Ferret, among other genetic characteristics.

 DOMESTICATION THROUGH HISTORY OF FERRETS

 Main reason to domesticate ferrets was to prevent expanding rats, mice, and rabbits because they were pests.
 They chewed and damaged crops so people needed something to stop them and prevent them from doing it in the future.
 Cats and dogs, which were already domesticated were too big to follow rats and mice in narrow spaces so they needed to find other solution –this is where ferret history among humans begins.
 The history of ferrets dates for about 2500 years, which is similar to domesticating goats. (?!)